relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

 * **[design-notes.md](docs/design-notes.md)** Engineering Design Notes and design thoughts.
 * **[genomic-notes.md](docs/genomic-notes.md)**
 * **[go-notes.html](docs/go-notes.html)** Notes and helpful links about GO that I recorded while working on the classifer.go
+* [**Background**](https://bitbucket.org/joexdobs/ml-classifier-gesture-recognition/wiki/background.md)   Includes documentation about a skewed population with overlapping values and how we are going to approach it.
+It also introduced the Quantized Filter concept and how it helps deal with the skewed population problem
 * Writing tests
 * Code review
 * Other guidelines